joeltg/joelgustafson.com/content/posts/2023-05-04/merklizing-the-key-value-store-for-fun-and-profit.md

 	targetValue: Uint8Array
 ): Uint8Array

-// Bob has a local tree `target: Target` and a
-// client connection `source: Source` to Alice for await (const { key, sourceValue, targetValue } of sync(source, target)) {
+for await (const { key, sourceValue, targetValue } of sync(source, target)) {
 	if (sourceValue === null) {
 		continue